 They quickly scrambled down the rickety old ladder Karr had found in the barn.
 Shoveling fallen dirt and debris out of the way they came to a small door built into the tunnel wall.

-“Why anyone would put a door here is beyond me,” said Henry.
-Looking past the door to when the tunnel disappeared into the darkness.”
+“Why anyone would put a door here is beyond me,” said Henry, as he looked past the door to where the tunnel disappeared into the darkness.”

 “We found the door when we checked out the tunnel,” said Karr, “but we couldn’t get it open.”